PhD Study in Poland - A Guide for 2023

 As a doctoral student in Poland, you will also be required to submit annual progress reports on your research.

-To be awarded a Polish doctoral degree, you must:
+To be awarded a Polish PhD, you must:

 The doctoral thesis defence is the equivalent of the UK viva voce examination.
 You will be assessed by an examination committee attended by reviewers and your doctorial supervisor.